 Motion triggers instinctive hunting behavior.
 Kittens especially target their own (or other cats') tails during play.
 Usually, the youngster outgrows this type of behavior although some older cats will continue to play with their own tails from time to time.

 Stress can prompt all kinds of behaviors and health issues.
 What stresses cats varies between individual animals.
 For some, it might be changing the drapes, while other cats can maintain their emotional health through almost anything.
 Redirected aggression is one-way cats relieve excess stress, and it is possible that Monkey redirects aggression at her own tail in an effort to relieve the angst.
 The recent addition of a new kitten to your household could be a stressor for Monkey.

 S=Symptom, Signs & Solutions

 What you describe could be one or any combination of some of the scenarios suggested above.
 Unfortunately, without further tests suggested by your veterinarian, it's doubtful you'll find a specific cause.

 The self-directed attack can lead to the mutilation of the tail and isn't something that I can really advise you about treatment.
 The underlying cause has to be determined, for example using radiographs (X-rays) to check the bones and joints, an evaluation for nerve damage in the tail, or a second opinion from a veterinary dermatologist to check for parasites.
 Hyperesthesia syndrome can only be diagnosed when physical ailments have been ruled out but will sometimes improve with stress/boredom relief and redirection.
 Anti-anxiety medications, like the Prozac your veterinarian recommended, may also be necessary.

-The SentryHC Good Behavior Calming Collar uses pheromones that mother cats produced when nursing that reduces the baby's fear.
+The SentryHC Good Behavior Calming Collar uses pheromones that mother cats produced when nursing to reduce the baby's fear.
 These same pheromones have been proven to reduce fear and aggression in adult cats as well.
 If this is a painful or neurological condition and not fear-related, the collar and calming drops you mentioned may not help but probably wouldn't hurt.